What can improve my chances of getting approved for a credit card?

 - Low income credit cards: These cards are for individuals with a solid credit history and an annual income ranging from $15,000 to $35,000.
 When applying, you must submit proof of income, such as recent pay stubs and employer details.

 - Low credit limit cards: If your income is on the lower side, consider cards with minimum credit limits starting around $500.
-A lower credit limit can help minimize the risk of debt and make it easier to fulfil the eligibility criteria.
+A lower credit limit can help minimise the risk of debt and make it easier to fulfil the eligibility criteria.

 - Low annual fee credit cards: Annual fees for credit cards vary, but those with low or no annual fees typically offer fewer additional features and may have lower income requirements.

-- Low rate credit cards: These cards provide a low interest rate for purchases and usually come with fewer extras (like rewards or complimentary insurance) compared to premium cards.
+- Low interest rate credit cards: These cards provide a low interest rate for purchases and usually come with fewer extras (like rewards or complimentary insurance) compared to premium cards.
 They are also likelier to have lower minimum income requirements, potentially making qualifying easier.

 - No interest, flat fee cards: Instead of charging interest, these cards have a monthly fee and offer credit limits ranging from $1,000 to $3,000.
 Designed to compete with buy now, pay later services, their structured repayments and low credit limits can make them easier to apply for and get approved.